Skip to content

 The DMV hearing and your criminal case are two entirely separate parts to your DUI charges.
 Even if you are not found guilty of DUI, you could still lose your license depending upon how the DMV hearing goes.

-Your Orange County lawyer will be able to represent your interests in your DMV hearing to help ensure that you have the best chance at keeping your driving privileges.
+Virginia Landry will be able to represent your interests in your DMV hearing to help ensure that you have the best chance at keeping your driving privileges.

 If keeping your license is important to you, you should speak immediately with an experienced Orange County DUI lawyer to discuss your options and to learn how your right to drive can be protected.